April 15th – April 16th, 2020

 Best Vintages Receive Medals and High Praise from Judges

-(April 22, 2017—San Bernardino, CA)—The Pacific Rim Wine Competition, held each year at the National Orange Show Events Center in San Bernardino, brought together more than 1000 wines from across the globe to compete head to head in blind tastings and determine which vintages would take home the gold.
+(April 22, 2017—San Bernardino, CA)—The Pacific Rim Wine Competition, held each year at the National Orange Show Events Center in San Bernardino, brought together more than 1,000 wines from across the globe to compete head-to-head in blind tastings and determine which vintages would take home the gold.
 Entries in dozens of categories marked the event, which has taken place each year since 1985.
 Fiercely competitive, wineries vie for the honors bestowed to enhance both reputation and marketing for their various products.

-This year’s Grand Champion title went to Frank Family Vineyards for its 2013 Napa Valley Cabernet Sauvignon.
+Last year’s Grand Champion title went to Frank Family Vineyards for its 2013 Napa Valley Cabernet Sauvignon.
 In addition to more than 250 Best of Class and Medal Awards, the Best of Category winners included the following:

 Blush & Rose Wines – Abacela, Grenache Rose, Umpqua Valley, Southern Oregon